Get

 Suitable for:

 Male Siamese cats are friendly, loving, and sociable, and they should fit right into any family with enough time to dedicate to them.
-They are also an excellent choice for families with children.
-Male Siamese cats are often very playful and very likely to enjoy spending time with a young human playmate with loads of energy to match.
+They are also an excellent choice for families with older children.
+Male Siamese cats are often very playful and very likely to enjoy spending time with a young human playmate with loads of energy to match, but this should always be done under adult supervision.

 Regarding other pets, Siamese cats have often been likened to dogs because of their outgoing personalities.
-There is no reason why a Siamese wouldn’t adapt to living with non-aggressive dogs or other pets in the right circumstances.
+There is no reason why a Siamese wouldn’t adapt to living with socialised and calm dogs or other pets in the right circumstances.
 Because male Siamese cats are often extremely cuddly, don’t be surprised if you find them cuddling with your canine family members!

 Male Siamese Pros: